christensenacademy/christensen-academy/modules/css-layouts/textpages/quick-reference.md

 float: right; /* anchor element to the right side of the page while siblings that follow fill space */
 float: left;
+clear: both; /* clears all previous floats so that they won't impact the positioning of this element */
+clear: left; /* clears only pervious left floats */
+clear: right;

 position: absolute; /* move out of normal flow while siblings that follow fill space */ /* Position with respect to the nearest ancestor that is positioned relative or absolute.